ALPE D'HUEZ

 Peter Cossins

 First drawn into the sport while a student in Spain in the mid-1980s, PETER COSSINS has been writing about cycling since 1993.
 He has covered more than a dozen editions of the Tour de France and spent three years as editor of Procycling magazine and the last five as contributing editor to that title.
 In 2012 he collaborated with Tour de France winner Stephen Roche on his autobiography, Born to Ride.
 The Monuments, his history of cycling's five greatest one-day Classic races, was published in 2014, when he also translated former French pro Christophe Bassons' autobiography, A Clean Break.
 Resident in Ilkley, he is the co-author of Two Days in Yorkshire, a review of the 2014 Tour's Grand Depart in the county.
+Peter was the winner of the Cycling Book of the Year in the Telegraph Sports Book Awards in both 2019 and 2020.

 Related Books